tscholze/shell-icon-generator/README.md

 * 180x180 (Spotlight Search Icon for Tablets, App Icon, Web @3x)
 * 1024x1024 (App Store Icon)
 * For further information see [offical Apple developer documentation](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html)

+Some dimensions have multiple usages as app icons.

 # License
 Due to the fact that this script is heavly based on ImageMagick.
 The licence is the [ImageMagick license](http://www.imagemagick.org/script/license.php).